philips-software/go-hsdp-api/README.md

 ## Issues

-- If you have an issue: report it on the [issue tracker](https://github.com/philips-software/go-hsdp-api/issues)
+- If you discover an issue: report it on the [issue tracker](https://github.com/philips-software/go-hsdp-api/issues)

 ## Contact / Getting help